parthratra59/Rower2/RoWER.md

 ### About the Application

-This project is a carpooling web application designed and developed to facilitate cost-effective and convenient transportation for riders.
+The Rower is a carpooling web application designed and developed to facilitate cost-effective and convenient transportation for riders.
 The application includes various features such as publishing rides, booking rides, scheduling rides through a calendar, and validating drivers credentials using a Restful API.
 The application was built using HTML, CSS, JavaScript (React.js), Firebase, Restful API, and Google Cloud Platform

 ## Pre-Requisites